zyantific/remodel/README.md

 const char* race = dog.race->toStrong().str();
 ```

-Note that this library is in an alpha stage, so some things might not yet work
+Note that this library is in an early stage, so some things might not yet work
 exactly like in the example and can change in the future.

 ### Cloning and dependencies